-This service may be furnished in a participant's home and at other community locations where the participant is receiving supports and services in order to assist the participant with avoiding entering in to a crisis status or transitioning from a crisis status and to assure health and welfare.
-If the participant receives Specialized Skill Building services, this service includes implementation of the behavioral support plan (BSP), the crisis intervention plan (CIP) and/or the Systematic Skill Building plan (SBP).
+This service may be furnished in a participant's home and at other community locations where the participant is receiving supports and services in order to assist the participant with avoiding entering into a crisis status or transitioning from a crisis status and to assure health and welfare.
+This service may also be delivered in a hospital, when the participant is hospitalized and as described below.
+If the participant receives Specialized Skill Development services, this service includes implementation of the behavioral support plan (BSP), the crisis intervention plan (CIP) and/or the Systematic Skill Building plan (SBP).
 This service includes collecting and recording the data necessary to support review of the Individual Support Plan (ISP), the BSP and the SBP.